ClosedNon-Profit2023-24

 Who Can Apply

-To be eligible, organisations and projects must meet organisation eligibility criteria, have no outstanding reports to the Department of Families, Fairness and Housing, meet matched funding requirements, include only eligible grant activities, and submit all mandatory documents.
-Eligible applicants are generally not-for-profit multicultural community organisations that can demonstrate their status through ACNC registration, Consumer Affairs Victoria incorporated association registration, registration under the Corporations Act 2001 (Cth) or the Associations Incorporation Reform Act 2012 (Vic), or through constitution, rules or governance documents.
+To be eligible, the organisation and application must meet organisation eligibility criteria, have no outstanding reports to the Department of Families, Fairness and Housing, meet matched funding requirements, include only eligible grant activities, and submit all mandatory documents.
+Eligible applicants are generally not-for-profit multicultural community organisations that can demonstrate their status through registration with the Australian Charities and Not-for-profits Commission, Consumer Affairs Victoria as an incorporated association, registration under the Corporations Act 2001 (Cth) or the Associations Incorporation Reform Act 2012 (Vic), or through constitution, rules or governance documents.
 Social enterprises with a clearly stated purpose or mission specifically related to supporting multiculturalism are also eligible.
-Individuals, sole traders, local councils, most auspice arrangements, primarily commercial or for-profit organisations except eligible social enterprises, organisations that have failed to comply with previous grant terms, organisations unable to demonstrate capacity to meet ongoing maintenance and operational costs, and groups whose projects are the responsibility of another Victorian State Government portfolio cannot apply.
-Auspice arrangements are only permitted for new and emerging multicultural community organisations and projects, regional and rural located projects, and projects focused on achieving positive outcomes for women and gender diverse people.
-If an organisation is not incorporated or does not have an ABN, it may still apply with an eligible auspice organisation.
+Individuals, sole traders, local councils, most auspice arrangements, primarily commercial or for-profit organisations except social enterprises, organisations that have failed to comply with previous grant terms, organisations unable to demonstrate capacity to meet ongoing maintenance and operational costs, and groups whose projects are the responsibility of another Victorian State Government portfolio are not eligible.
+Auspice arrangements are only permitted for new and emerging multicultural community organisations and projects, regional and rural located projects, and projects focused on positive outcomes for women and gender diverse people.

 What's Funded